pooja-gera/TheWireUsChallenge/CSS Tricks/CSST_Day_8/README.md

-In this chaallenge, we will study new concept of responsive media queries.
+# In this challenge, we will study new concept of responsive media queries.

 Media query is a CSS technique introduced in CSS3.